Sports Concussion

 Concussion Evaluation

-Your first appointment will be with a primary care sports medicine doctor or sports neurologist.
-These are concussion experts who specialize in the evaluation, diagnosis, and management of sports concussions in competitive and recreational athletes.
+Your first appointment will be with a primary care sports medicine doctor who is trained in the evaluation, diagnosis, and management of sports concussions in competitive and recreational athletes.
 Your evaluation will include the following tests, which may be repeated after treatment to assess your healing progress.
+Our sports concussion specialists perform a thorough evaluation and screening to identify what problems you may be having and recommend appropriate treatment.

 Neurologic Exam